CarpathainCode1/Gate-1-Weighing-of-Interests/README.md

 The Swiss Animal Welfare Act and its implementing guidelines require researchers to respect animal dignity and apply the **3Rs** (*Replacement, Reduction, Refinement*).
 The Swiss Academy of Medical Sciences (SAMS) updated its weighing-of-interests guidance in 2022, and in 2025 SAMS and the Federal Food Safety and Veterinary Office published new ethical guidelines clarifying these obligations.

 This app operationalises those documents to help applicants prepare comprehensive submissions.
+I have called it Gate 1 because it is one of the two apps that performs in this area of application.
+Gate 2 will be released at a later time date and will focus on the weighing of interest.

 ---